-Schiphol Nederland was incorporated on December 28, 2001, and operates, as a sub-holding company with limited liability under Dutch law and came into existence on the consummation of the Demerger.
+Schiphol Nederland was incorporated on December 28, 2001 and came into existence on the consummation of the De-merger.
+Schiphol Nederland operates as a sub-holding company with limited liability under Dutch law.
 Schiphol Nederland is registered in the trade register at the Chamber of Commerce of Amsterdam under number 34166584.
 Schiphol Nederland has its corporate seat in Schiphol, Municipality of Haarlemmermeer, the Netherlands and has its registered address at Evert van de Beekstraat 202, 1118 CP Schiphol, the Netherlands, telephone: +31 20 601 9111.
 The Articles of Association are contained in the notarial deed relating to the De-merger, which was executed on December 27, 2001 (see "De-merger of Schiphol Group" above).

-Pursuant to the De-Merger, Schiphol Group transferred all its domestic business to Schiphol Nederland (including but not limited to its interests relating to Amsterdam Airport Schiphol, its shares in Dutch domestic airports and all outstanding Notes (including the Notes issued by Schiphol Group under the Programme)).
+Pursuant to the De-Merger, Schiphol Group transferred all its domestic business to Schiphol Nederland (including but not limited to its interests relating to Amsterdam Airport Schiphol, its shares in Dutch domestic airports and all outstanding Notes (including the Notes issued by Schiphol Group under the Programme at the date of the De-merger)).
 See "De-merger of Schiphol Group" above.